PoPoPoPony/LandscapePainter/README.md

 ## Goals
-1. Develop a web application
+1. Develop a web application.
-2. Build a demo page (with painter)
+2. Build a demo page. (with painter)
-3. Transfer the image from a segmentation map to a photorealistic image
+3. Transfer the image from a segmentation map to a photorealistic image.
-4. Provide docker images and well-trained checkpoint files
+4. Provide docker images and well-trained checkpoint files.

 ## Architecture
 ![](posters/architecture.png)